 My Goal: To have rigorous reading activities my students could complete during guided reading time to help them practice the reading skills I had already taught them.

 My Solution: I created skill and strategy-based reading activities that could easily be paired with almost ANY fiction or nonfiction text!

 Best Part: Differentiation can be easily accomplished just by changing out the level of the text.

-NOTE: It took me time to make these, but I can literally use them ALL year, and never have to ask, “What am I doing for guided reading groups this week?” or “What will my students do during their independent reading time?”
+NOTE: It took me time to make these.
+However, I can literally use them ALL year and never have to ask, “What am I doing for guided reading groups this week?”.
+OR, “What will my students do during their independent reading time?”

-As an activity for students to complete during independent reading time, I put out a basket of books or articles for my students to choose from (Fiction or Nonfiction, depending on what I am teaching at the time).
+As an activity for students to complete during independent reading time, I put out a basket of books or articles for my students to choose from.
+Fiction or Nonfiction, depending on what I am teaching at the time.
 Once a week, my students are given the opportunity to choose a text and complete the activity sheet with the text.
-In addition, I use this activity as a weekly reading grade, and it gives me an idea of how they are doing with that skill.
+In addition, I use this activity as a weekly reading grade.
+It gives me an idea of how they are doing with that skill.

 Also, I use these sheets during my guided reading groups.
 They are perfect for learning or reviewing skills, and they are super easy to differentiate between groups.
 Just by using a different text and providing a bit more or less support, I am meeting the needs of every reading group in my classroom!

 Science and Social Studies books I have collected